shobrook/syntaxis/README.md

 Saplings identifies `tensor` as an attribute of `torch`, then follows the object as it's passed into `composed_func`.
 Because saplings has an understanding of how `composed_func` is defined, it can capture the `T` and `sum` sub-attributes.

 While saplings can track object flow through many complex paths in a program, I haven't tested every edge case, and there are some situations where saplings produces inaccurate trees.
 Below is a list of all the failure modes I'm aware of (and currently working on fixing).
-If you discover a bug or missing feature that isn't listed here, please create an issue for it so I can add it to this list and work on fixing it.
+If you discover a bug or missing feature that isn't listed here, please create an issue for it.

 ### Data Structures